OctopusDeploy/docs/docs/support/compatibility.md

 ### &ast;&ast; Partial forwards compatibility with older Tentacles

-Versions of Tentacle older than **6.2** will still work with Octopus **2022.2** and higher, however may experience longer wait times when running tasks.
-It is recommended to upgrade all Tentacles to ensure your deployments run at optimum performance.
+Versions of Tentacle older than **6.2** will still work with Octopus **2022.2** and higher.
+However, you may experience longer wait times when running tasks.
+We recommend upgrading all Tentacles to ensure your deployments run at optimum performance.

+For more information, see this [GitHub issue](https://github.com/OctopusDeploy/Issues/issues/6664).

 ## Operating System compatibility